6 Days15,069 ft.

 Water sources: Bring your own water bottles

-In transit Joshimath, we will take the course of waterway Ganga and cross the popular stream bank.
+In transit Joshimath, we will take the path of River Ganga and cross the popular stream bank.
 You'll be taken to Joshimath from Dehradun, the street where you'll get the look at various characteristic scenes.
+It’s a small town in Uttarakhand.

 Altitude: 9,600 Ft.